Costa dazzles with double as Atletico crush Vienna

 Atletico have a maximum nine points from three matches, with Russia's Zenit St Petersburg on four after their 1-0 win at Porto.
 Vienna have one point in fourth and last place, two behind the Portuguese side.

-Costa was making his Champions League debut having been suspended for Atletico's opening group wins against Zenit and Porto after picking up a red card in last term's Europa League.
+It was Costa's Champions League debut because he was suspended for Atletico's opening Group G wins against Zenit and Porto after picking up a red card in last term's Europa League.

 The 25-year-old, who holds dual Brazilian and Spanish nationality, is the fourth Atletico player to net a double on his first Champions League appearance after current coach Diego Simeone, Sergio Aguero and Juan Esnaider.